 Q: What can I expect at our initial consultation?

-A: The first session is an initial consultation and is talking only, in a public setting, usually a coffee shop or bar (Skype or phone works for long distance).
-I get to know you, asking you questions regarding current life, family history, childhood history, sexual history, fantasy history, find out what your goals are, and offer feedback.
+A: The first session is an initial consultation and is talking only, and can be done in-person, phone, facetime, Skype, or Zoom.
+I get to know you by asking questions regarding current life, family history, childhood history, sexual history, fantasy interests, and – most importantly – goals.
+I offer feedback.
 You are welcome to ask me anything as well.
 Together, we will explore life’s mysteries and what brought us together.
 We’ll cover a lot of ground in just one hour.
-Afterward, I will email you a review of what we discussed and offer some non-traditional options, suggestions, and resources.
+Afterward, I will provide a review of what we discussed and offer some non-traditional options, suggestions, and resources.

 Q: I have really personal stuff to discuss.
 Can we keep it private?

 A: I’m sorry, but I do not.

 A: I’m available by appointment only.
 I can meet days, evenings, and weekends.
 My hours are between 8am-8pm cst (no late night appointments).
 Please be patient and follow my guidelines; I usually book a week or two out.